Smart-Objects/Impact-Events-Dataset/README.md

   - Both workshops are held in conjuction with the 20th ACM Conference on Embedded Networked Sensor Systems [SenSys 2022](http://sensys.acm.org/2022/)
   - A preprint arxiv for the dataset paper has been announced ([here](https://arxiv.org/abs/2209.10018)).

-- The dataset is also available in [Zenodo](https://zenodo.org/record/7199346).

 ## Dataset outline